Letters of Recommendation

-- Let your letter writers know that Leslie Bell will be contacting them in early December to request that they submit their LORs by February 1st, 2015.
+- Let your letter writers know that you will be generating a letter request email from veCollect in December to request that they submit their LORs by February 1st, 2017.

 - Once you've confirmed that your letters have been submitted, send thank you notes to the writers.

-- As part of your application to medical school, you will be expected to waive your right of access to your letters of recommendation.
+- As part of your application to medical/dental school, you will be expected to waive your right of access to your letters of recommendation.

 - If you plan to apply to osteopathic medical school, most DO schools require or prefer a LOR from an osteopathic physician whom you have shadowed.